‘Westworld’ Season 2: How Do The Park Guns Work?

 Episode 3 of HBO’s Westworld begins in Park 6, a place described as “The Raj” by Entertainment Weekly.
 Two new characters are immediately introduced, a woman and a man who are both in search of trophy Bengal tigers for their collections.
 The woman, played by Katja Herbers and listed as a character called Grace by IMDb, pulls a gun on the man to determine whether he is a human or a host since it is so hard to discover a person’s true identity in the Westworld parks.

 She says to him that he will either die and be restored to “live” another day if he is a host, or he will feel a sharp sting but not be killed if he is a human.
-Grace then shoots him, to discover he is, in fact, a human.
+Grace then shoots him to discover he is, in fact, a human.

 So, how does that work?
 How do the guns in Westworld determine whether a person is human or not?